Blogger / 1 December, 2022 / Nanny Anita

-My family seem to have some sort of competition with each other about which household has the most Scandinavian gnomes at Christmas.
+My family seems to compete with each other about which household has the most Scandinavian gnomes at Christmas.
 It has become slightly ridiculous, my Mum phoned me this week to let me know that she had had just bought a 2 foot one to add to the collection.
 As much as I think we have enough of them, they are really lovely, plus they make a very cheerful addition to our celebrations.
 Because of my families love for them I have been making some easy Scandinavian gnomes with them and exploring the folklore that surrounds them.

 Make sure you follow my Christmas board on Pinterest for more ideas.
 Don’t forget to save the pin for later.